 Temporary construction-related air quality impacts are expected due to increased dust and mobile-source emissions from construction equipment and increased emissions from increased traffic congestion during construction.
 To minimize and mitigate temporary dust and air quality impacts, KYTC and ODOT have committed to developing and implementing a dust control plan and other measures to minimize and prevent discharge of dust in the atmosphere.
 During construction, measures will also be implemented to minimize diesel emissions and to protect sensitive receptors from diesel exhaust fumes.
 KYTC and ODOT have also committed to developing and implementing an ambient air quality monitoring program to provide greater protections against temporary air quality impacts during construction.
+KYTC and ODOT have committed to making monitoring and enforcement data from the project's construction ambient air quality monitoring program available to the public.
+At a minimum, information will be shared with the public through project website updates, social media, e-newsletters, and the Project Advisory Committee.
 Additional details about air quality during construction and measures incorporated into the environmental commitments to address temporary air quality impacts are provided in Sections 4.11.4 and 4.11.7.